alexa9205/alexa9205/Readme.md

 Hi guys, I'm **Alexandra**.
 I am a FullStack Developer from Zaragoza, Spain.
-I'm currently working on @Let'sCoder as a mentor.
+I'm currently working on @CampsiteAcademy as a mentor.
 I have some works with **JavaScript**, **Node.js**, **ReactJS**, **Angular** contact me if you have same interesting or some questions!

 ## 📫 Contact Me on Social Media